plioi/plioi.github.io/_posts/2013-12-12-the-feature-i-almost-skippe.md

 ## The Implementation -or- The Greatest Pull Request Ever

 Other test frameworks treat skippedness as a kind of _execution result_.
-"Run this test.&#8221; "No. I'll pretend I did _and then tell you that I pretended I did_.&#8221; This is weird, and I was about to mimic that weirdness when Max Malook (aka [mexx](https://github.com/mexx) on GitHub) found a much more clear way to implement it.
+"Run this test."
+"No. I'll pretend I did _and then tell you that I pretended I did_."
+This is weird, and I was about to mimic that weirdness when Max Malook (aka [mexx](https://github.com/mexx) on GitHub) found a much more clear way to implement it.

 From a user's point of view, 3 things can happen to a given test: it can run and fail; it can run and pass; or it can be set aside, counted and warned as never having been run in the first place. mexx's implementation does exactly that: after determining that a method is a test, a separate decision is made about whether it should be skipped.
 If it should be skipped, it is counted and reported but we never bother running it and we never bother pretending to run it.
 Simple, and a perfect match for the end-user's expectations.
 We didn't have to muddy the waters of what it means for a test to be executed. [mexx's pull request was fantastic](https://github.com/fixie/fixie/pull/24/files): a clear implementation, with test coverage that matched the existing test style I was using for similar features.